-Kamado-like ovens have been around for thousands of years, with its original form being traced back to China and Japan.
-It wasn’t just used to cook meat, but also other things like rice.
+Kamado-like ovens have been around for thousands of years, and can be traced back to ancient China and Japan.
+They weren’t just used to cook meat, but also traditional staples like rice.

-In fact, this change to being a rice cooker by the Japanese is where it started to take the name that we recognise now.
-They called it the ‘mushikamado’.
+Japan is where it started to take the name that we recognize now, named ‘mushikamado’.
 Kamado in Japanese translated to ‘stove’.

 It’s not too dissimilar to a tandoor, which finds its roots in Central and Western Asia, and very possibly might even share similar origins.

-The Japanese design caught the eye of Americans in the wake of the Second World War, and has now been adapted in the West within the inclusion of lids and vents as a Kamado-style cooker or barbecue grill, designed to cook meat as well as rice.
+The Japanese design caught the eye of Americans in the wake of the Second World War, and has been adapted in the West.
+It’s evolved over the years to include lids and vents to improve its barbecue performance

-Since this, it’s evolved to being built with ceramic instead of clay, and has given way to perhaps the most famous kamado grill out there: The Big Green Egg.
+It’s evolved to ceramic instead of clay, and has given way to the most famous kamado grill out there: The Big Green Egg.

-The bottom half of the egg-shaped chamber is where the coals sit, burning beneath the grill grates in the chamber, with an intake vent at the bottom to take in air to feed the coals.
-Its domed lid helps round off its egg-like design with its exhaust vent sitting in the lid to allow air out.
-Together the intake and exhaust vents (or dampers) work together to regulate air flow through the grill, giving the best quality air flow for the flames.
+The bottom half of the egg-shaped chamber is where the coals sit, burning beneath the grill grates in the chamber.
+An intake vent at the bottom takes in air to feed the coals.
+Its domed lid has an exhaust vent sitting in the lid to allow air out.

-One of Kamado grills’ best assets is their ability to insulate and retain heat well.
-When the lid is shut, they’re perfectly designed to keep heat in, while their reflective interior is designed to efficeitnyl reflect heat so that the heat is distributed as perfectly as possible throughout the chamber.
+Kamado grills’ are well-known for locking in heat.
+When the lid is shut, they’re perfectly designed to keep heat in, while their reflective interior is designed to distribute temperatures evenly through the chamber.

-A common complain with charcoal grills in particular is that it’s easy for hot spots to emerge across the cooking surface, even when using indrecit grilling, however this tends not to be the case with kamados because they’re built with distribution so keenly in mind. (why is ceramic good for heat retention/distribution).
+A common complaint with charcoal grills is that it’s easy for hot spots to emerge across the cooking surface, even when using indirect grilling.
+This tends not to be the case with kamados because they’re built with distribution in mind.

-Kamado works perfectly with lumpwood charcoal.
-I’d always avoid using briquettes regardless pof whatever type of grill you’re using, but for em this is particularly true of kamados.
-Briquettes burn too quickly and dirty, you’ll end up with a nasty cooking environment that will only harm your food.
-Lumpwood charcoal burns much more ambiently and cleanly however, and is great for the oven-like cooking that kamados can generate.
+Kamado works best with lump wood charcoal.
+I’d always avoid using briquettes regardless of whatever type of grill you’re using, but for me this is particularly true with kamados.
+Briquettes burn too quickly and dirty, giving you a nasty cooking environment that will only harm your food.
+Lump wood charcoal burns much more efficiently and cleanly, and is great for the oven-like cooking that kamado grills can generate.

-If you want to use your kamado for smoking then it’s equally easy to set it up for this by adding wood to the charcoal.
-Smoking wood often comes in different types and flavored characteristics.
-Longtime favorites are oak, hickory and mesquite, while varieties like cider and applewood are great if you’re feeling more adventurous and want to add hints of fruit to your barbecued meat
+If you want to use your grill for smoking then it’s equally easy to set it up for this by adding wood to the charcoal.
+Smoking wood often comes in different flavors and aromas.
+Popular woods are oak, hickory and mesquite, while varieties like cider and apple wood are great if you’re feeling more adventurous and want to add hints of fruit to your barbecued meat.

 Kamados are about so much more than just an egg-shaped oven in your garden.
-While they might seem like glorified expensive firepits, what you get in return (in my humble opinion) more than warrants the added expense.
+While they might seem like glorified expensive fire pits, what you get in return justifies the added cost.

-They’re incredibly well put together machines that are durable enough to last you for years, making buying a kamado an excellent investment.
+They’re very well put together machines that are durable enough to last you for years, making them an excellent investment.

-But one of the kamado’s greatest assets is its versatility.
-While grills tend to be best for searing, and smokers best for longer cooking, a kamado can do both really well.
-It can generate really hot temperatures for grilling meat quickly, while also mastering the warm and stable temperatures that you need for smoking meat over several hour.
+But one of the kamado’s greatest assets is how versatile it is.
+While grills tend to be best for searing, and smokers best for longer cooking, a kamado can do both easily.
+It can generate scorching temperatures for grilling meat quickly, while also mastering the stable temperatures that you need for smoking meat over several hours.

 There are perhaps a few things you should take into consideration before making the leap to kamado.